 Usually, the first week of September brings barbecues, a desperation to feel the kiss of the ocean one last time, and a lingering nostalgia for brand new notebooks, pens and highlighters.
-This year, of course, things may feel a little different, but whether schools reopen or not, it’s still back-to-school season.
-And what better way to mark that occasion than some back-to-school shopping?
-And that doesn’t mean buying stationery for nothing: these same tools that helped you in school can help you learning a language!
+This year, of course, things may feel a little different, but whether schools reopen or not in your hometown, it’s still back-to-school season.
+And what better way to mark that occasion than back-to-school shopping?
+That doesn’t mean buying stationery that you’ll never use, by the way.
+The same tools that helped you in school can help you learn a language!
 And to help you grab fall by the horns and settle into a productive season of linguistic progress, we’ve compiled a short list of helpful language-learning tools you’ll want on your list.

 1. A Journal

 Rote memorization isn’t really the most fun (or even the most effective) way to learn a new language.
 Even if you’re ditching the textbook for an app, writing things down is a proven way to help you retain what you’re learning.
 Plus, you can have a lot of fun with a language-learning journal (especially if you’ve got the crafting bug).
 You can add your own illustrations, include custom sections for vocab or verb conjugations, and use it to track your progress.
 While all you technically need is a notebook and a pen, you can get more creative and pick up whatever art supplies you’ll need to make this journal your own.